fengchaohnsq/3D-Face-generation-model/README.md

 ## For Developers:
 - clone repository
-- compile and run using `sbt run -mem 2000`
+- compile and run using `sbt run -mem 2000` console